Sebi-Lopez/A-Star_Optimizations-Research/docs/README.md

 I implemented the JPS as explained in its [paper](http://users.cecs.anu.edu.au/~dharabor/data/papers/harabor-grastien-aaai11.pdf), but before that I took a look at this [site](https://www.gamedev.net/articles/programming/artificial-intelligence/jump-point-search-fast-a-pathfinding-for-uniform-cost-grids-r4220/) that introduced an idea that I could not get off my mind.

 With the JPS, for every node that we analyze in the open list, we jump in every possible direction (as we jump towards every walkable adjacent).
-As mentioned in its paper:
+As mentioned in the creators paper:

 "We start with the pruned set of neighbours immediately adjacent to the current node x.
-Then, instead of adding each neighbour n to the set of successors for x, we try to “jump” to a node that is further away but which lies in the same relative direction to x as n" [Online Graph Pruning for Pathfinding on Grid Maps](http://users.cecs.anu.edu.au/~dharabor/data/papers/harabor-grastien-aaai11.pdf)(Daniel Harabor and Alaban Grastien, 2011).
+Then, instead of adding each neighbour n to the set of successors for x, we try to “jump” to a node that is further away but which lies in the same relative direction to x as n" [Online Graph Pruning for Pathfinding on Grid Maps](http://users.cecs.anu.edu.au/~dharabor/data/papers/harabor-grastien-aaai11.pdf) (Daniel Harabor and Alaban Grastien, 2011).

 That is something that I thought that would not be very efficient.
-Instead, my intention was to only expand to the direction that I am going.
+Instead, the intention was to only expand to the direction that I am going.
 Not only the vector of the direction, more like the zone towards I'm going and not go back to nodes that have already been analyzed.

 <p align="center">
 <img src="https://github.com/Sebi-Lopez/A-Star_Optimizations-Research/blob/master/docs/images/JPS/exampleOfExpansion.PNG" width="200">